 This chapter describes the communication protocol of Terminator Only.
-This is for applications where you can control the data being transmitted to the display, and wish to use the very simplest form of communication possible.
+This is for applications where you can control the data being transmitted to the display, and wish to use the very simplest form of communication possible to set the clock.

 2.1 Terminator Only Protocol Communication Format